gnachman/iterm2-website/source/_includes/3.3/documentation-scripting-fundamentals.md

 <img src="/images/interpolated-string-demo.png" width="674" height="190" />

-You may place function calls in interpolated strings.
+As a function call is a valid expression, these may also go in interpolated strings.
 The function's return value will be converted to a string and expanded just as an expression referencing a variable is replaced with the variable's value.

 For example, suppose you have a function `add(x,y)` that adds two numbers.
 Let's set the session name to: